 Important Dates for Posters

-ITiCSE 2019 Poster Sessions provide an opportunity to share computing education ideas in a less formal setting that a paper presentation.
+ITiCSE poster sessions provide an opportunity to share computing education ideas in a less formal setting than a paper presentation.

 Poster proposal review is not blind.